Package 'mwana'

 Description

 anthro.03 contains survey data of four districts.
-Each district data set presents distinct data quality scenarios that requires tailored prevalence analysis approach: two districts show a problematic WFHZ standard deviation whilst the remaining are all within range.
+Each district data set presents distinct data quality scenarios that require a specific prevalence analysis approach.
+Data from two districts have a problematic WFHZ standard deviation.
+The data from the remaining two districts are all within range.

-This sample data is useful to demonstrate the use of the prevalence functions on a multiple-area survey data where there can be variations in the rating of acceptability of the standard deviation, hence require different analyses approaches for each area to ensure accurate estimation.
+This sample data is useful to demonstrate the use of the prevalence functions on a multiple-domain survey data where there can be variations in the rating of acceptability of the standard deviation, hence requiring different analytical approach for each survey domain to ensure accurate estimation.

 Usage